vamshiKodem/Frontend-System-Design/README.md

   - In house Common components

   Some important things
-  - if we are using services we need to implement the results which are the latest
+  - If we are using services we need to implement them to show the latest results
-  - Text input must be customizable
+  - Text input must be customizable so we can reuse it in multiple places
   - We also need to support spell check so even if we spell wrong we need to give suggestion
   - Need to implement infinity scroll or pagination so we can show a large number of suggestions
   - Localize suggestions / local language